ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

 | gpu            	| GPU-Enabled Workloads                                     	| 16 Cores, 256GB memory                   	| 48 Cores, 512GB memory 	| 8 GPUs          	|

 Limits are for actively running jobs, and any newly queued job that exceeds a limit will be queued until resources become available.
-In addition to the above limits, there is also a 512 core group limit that spans all partitions.
+In addition to the above limits, there is also a 512 core group limit that spans across all users in a group across all partitions.
 Upon request, a user or group’s quota can be extended temporarily, but only if sufficient CPU resources are available and with adequate justification.
 If you wish to request additional resources, please contact us at support@hpcc.ucr.edu with your justification.

+Partition quotas can also be viewed on the cluster using the `slurm_limits` command.

 ## Fair-Share
 Users that have not submitted any jobs in a long time usually have a higher priority over others that have ran jobs recently.